 How Often do we need to Water Air Plants?

+Air plants are resilient by nature and therefore don’t require much fussing.
 However, the key is always in moderation.

 Many garden centers and plant stores will tell you to mist your air plant with a spray bottle a few times each week.